1996 United States Senate elections: Oklahoma

 Incumbent Republican Jim Inhofe won re-election to his first full term over Democratic businessman James Boren.
 He improved upon his margin in 1994 in the special election for the remainder of Democrat David Boren's term.
 Both candidates were unopposed in the primary.

 Oregon

 Oregon had two elections due to a resignation, one in January, and then a second in November.

 Oregon (special)

-A special election was held on January 30, 1996 to fill the seat vacated by Republican Bob Packwood, who had resigned October 1, 1995 due to sexual misconduct allegations.
+A special election was held on January 30, 1996, to fill the seat vacated by Republican Bob Packwood, who had resigned on October 1, 1995 due to sexual misconduct allegations.

 In the primaries held on December 5, 1995, Democratic U. S. Representative Ron Wyden and Republican President of the Oregon State Senate Gordon H. Smith were nominated.
 Wyden narrowly defeated fellow U.S. Representative Peter DeFazio in the Democratic primary, while Smith won by a large margin, with the next closest candidate being Norma Paulus.
 Wyden then defeated Smith in the general election by just over one percentage point.
 Smith would win the regularly-scheduled election to the Senate later that year and serve alongside Wyden until 2009, when he was succeeded by Democrat Jeff Merkley.